UNMECE231Fall2021/homework-1/README.md

 # homework-1
-Assigned 8/29/2020, due 9/6/2020 11:59 pm.
+Assigned 1/29/2021, due 2/6/2021 11:59 pm.
 ## Context
 For this homework you will be creating three `Makefiles` for three folders.
 These folders are:

-    FnPointers
     LinkedListSingle
     LinkedListDouble
+    FnPointers

 There will be an appropriate `Makefile` for each folder.
-Each folder will have its own difficulty in creating a Makefile. `FnPointers` will be the easiest as it is one file, `LinkedListSingle` will be the second easiest, and `LinkedListDouble` will be the least easiest.
+Each folder will have its own difficulty in creating a Makefile. `LinkedListSingle` will be the easiest as it is one file, `LinkedListDouble` will be the second easiest, and `FnPointers` will be the least easiest.

 For every Makefile in the three folders you need to follow the syntax: